zbejas/Grains/README.md

 #### Custom recipes
 I have added a bunch of useful custom recipes to improve overall gameplay.
+They can be found in the crafting book.
 _**Chest from logs**_
 You can craft 4 chests from any kind of log.